geekzter/azure-vdc/README.md

 ## Provisioning

-### Option 1: Vanilla Terraform (you're using bash and/or don't have PowerShell Core)
+### Option 1: Vanilla Terraform
+Use this option if you're using bash and/or don't have PowerShell Core.
 To get started you just need [Git](https://git-scm.com/), [Terraform](https://www.terraform.io/downloads.html) (to get that I use [tfenv](https://github.com/tfutils/tfenv) on Linux & macOS and [chocolatey](https://chocolatey.org/packages/terraform) on Windows) and [Azure CLI](http://aka.ms/azure-cli), you can use a shell of your choice.
 Make sure you have the latest version of Azure CLI.
 This requires some tailored work on Linux (see http://aka.ms/azure-cli) e.g. for Debian/Ubuntu:
 `curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash`

-Of course you'll need an [Azure subscription](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade) to deploy to.
+1. Of course you'll need an [Azure subscription](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade) to deploy to.
 Clone this repo:
 `git clone https://github.com/geekzter/azure-vdc.git`
 `cd azure-vdc/terraform`

-Login with Azure CLI:
+1. Login with Azure CLI:
 `az login`

-This also authenticates the Terraform [azurerm](https://www.terraform.io/docs/providers/azurerm/guides/azure_cli.html) provider when working interactively.
+1. This also authenticates the Terraform [azurerm](https://www.terraform.io/docs/providers/azurerm/guides/azure_cli.html) provider when working interactively.
 Optionally, you can select the subscription to target:
 `az account set --subscription 00000000-0000-0000-0000-000000000000`
 `ARM_SUBSCRIPTION_ID=$(az account show --query id -o tsv)` (bash)
 `$env:ARM_SUBSCRIPTION_ID=$(az account show --query id -o tsv)` (pwsh)

-You can provision resources by first initializing Terraform:
+1. You can provision resources by first initializing Terraform:
 `terraform init`

-And then running:
+1. And then running:
 `terraform apply`

 The default configuration will work with any shell.
 Additional [features](#feature-toggles) may require PowerShell.
 Make sure you clean up, this creates quite a number of resources (see [disclaimer](#disclaimer)).

-### Option 1: Terraform with optional Azure backend state
+### Option 2: Scripted
-The quickstart uses defauls settings that disables some features.
-Some features are dependent on using PowerShell:
+This will use Terraform with optional Azure backend state, and unlocks all [features](#feature-toggles), as some features are dependent on using PowerShell:
 1. Clone repository:
 `git clone https://github.com/geekzter/azure-vdc.git`

-2. Change to the `terraform` directrory
+1. Change to the `terraform` directrory
 `cd terraform`

-3. Optional: Set up storage account for [Terraform Azure Backend](https://www.terraform.io/docs/backends/types/azurerm.html), configure `backend.tf` (copy `backend.tf.sample`) with the details of the storage account created.
+1. (Optional) Set up storage account for [Terraform Azure Backend](https://www.terraform.io/docs/backends/types/azurerm.html), configure `backend.tf` (copy `backend.tf.sample`) with the details of the storage account created.
 Make sure the user used for Azure CLI is in the `Storage Blob Data Contributor` or `Storage Blob Data Owner`role (It is not enough to have Owner/Contributor rights, as this is Data Plane access).
 Alternatively, you can set `ARM_ACCESS_KEY` or `ARM_SAS_TOKEN` environment variables e.g.
 `$env:ARM_ACCESS_KEY=$(az storage account keys list -n STORAGE_ACCOUNT --query "[0].value" -o tsv)`
 or
 `$env:ARM_SAS_TOKEN=$(az storage container generate-sas -n STORAGE_CONTAINER --permissions acdlrw --expiry 202Y-MM-DD --account-name STORAGE_ACCOUNT -o tsv)`

+1. Configure Azure subscription to use `$env:ARM_SUBSCRIPTION_ID=$(az account show --query id -o tsv)`

-4. Initialize Terraform backend by running
+1. Initialize Terraform backend by running
 `./tf_deploy.ps1 -init` (Terraform Azure backend state)
 `./tf_deploy.ps1 -init -nobackend` (local Azure state)

-5. Optional: Customize `variables.tf` or create a `.auto.tfvars` file that contains your customized configuration (see [Features](#feature-toggles) below)
+1. (Optional) Customize `variables.tf` or create a `.auto.tfvars` file that contains your customized configuration (see [Features](#feature-toggles) below)

-6. Run
+1. Run
 `./tf_deploy.ps1 -apply`
 to provision resources (this will first create a plan that you will be prompted to apply)